defano/wyldcard/README.md

 Each part is assigned a number that represents it's logical order within the context of the part's owner.

-For buttons and fields, this represents the drawing order of the part (z-order); Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
-You cannot directly change a button of field's number, but using the "Bring Closer" or "Send Further" commands from the "Objects" menu will affect the number assigned to it.
+For buttons and fields, this represents the drawing order of the part (_z-order_); Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
+You cannot directly set a button or field's number, but the "Bring Closer" or "Send Further" commands in the "Objects" menu will affect the number assigned to it.

 For cards and backgrounds, their number represents their position in the stack.
-Card number 1 is the first card in the stack, card number 2 is the second and so forth.
+Card number 1 is the first card in the stack, card number 2 is the second, and so forth.
 Backgrounds are similarly numbered by their first appearance in the stack.

 You can refer to fields and buttons by their number relative to all parts on the same layer of the card (`background part 14`) or relative only to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).